c4dm/c4dmpoole/input/study.md

 Funding
 -------

+The Centre for Digital Music hosts the UKRI Centre for Doctoral Training in Artificial Intelligence and Music (AIM), which will offer 12+ fully funded PhD studentships for September 2019.
+Applicants should follow the guidelines that can be found at: [https://www.aim.qmul.ac.uk/](https://www.aim.qmul.ac.uk/)

-The Centre for Digital Music is part of the School of Electronic Engineering and Computer Science, which has a number of EPSRC-funded Research Studentships that cover fees and maintenance for UK students, or fees-only for EU students.
-Additional studentships are often available There is always strong competition for Research Studentships, so early application is recommended.
+In addition, the Centre for Digital Music is part of the School of Electronic Engineering and Computer Science, which has a number of EPSRC-funded Research Studentships that cover fees and maintenance for UK students, or fees-only for EU students.
+Additional studentships are often available.
+There is always strong competition for Research Studentships, so early application is recommended.
 Applications are also welcomed from self-funded students.
-Application

 Applicants should follow the guidelines that can be found at [http://www.eecs.qmul.ac.uk/phd/how-to-apply](http://www.eecs.qmul.ac.uk/phd/how-to-apply)

 Informal enquiries
 ------------------

-Please contact: Prof Mark Sandler, email: mark.sandler@qmul.ac.uk
+For PhD study at C4DM please contact: Prof Mark Sandler, email: [mark.sandler@qmul.ac.uk](mailto:mark.sandler@qmul.ac.uk)

+For AIM-related PhD studentships, please contact: Prof Simon Dixon, email: [s.e.dixon@qmul.ac.uk](mailto:s.e.dixon@qmul.ac.uk)